meganeshkadam/hugo-blog/content/post/book-review.md

 Pune Meetup held on 14th May 2016 at [@ciypro's](https://twitter.com/ciypro) place.

-No other experience in this world can be so awesome than to get the book signed by the author himself.
+No other experience in this world can be so awesome than to get my copy of book signed by the author himself.
 Apart from discussing the pain points for newbies, those who are finding it difficult to start with their Open Source contributions, we got an opportunity to ask so many questions to [@mbuf](https://twitter.com/shakthimaan).
-He had come to Pune for an Emacs meetup that was also held the previous day, and showed up the following day for the Fedora meetup.
+He had come to Pune for an Emacs meetup that was held the previous day, and showed up the following day for the Fedora meetup.
 Most of the attendees met him for the first time.

 Getting back to the review of his book, I would say it is one of the must-read books for all those who want to get started contributing to